nashville-software-school/bangazon-inc/book-3-web-api/chapters/TESTING.md

 There are a few common types of automated tests you'll write during the development process

 - **Unit Testing** - Testing a single method.
-The example above, for instance, tests _only_ the `Add` method in the `PostRepository` class
+The example above, for instance, tests _only_ the `MakeExciting` method.

 - **Integration Testing** - Testing pieces of our system that are connected to one another.
 We might, for example, write an integration test that tests one of the routes in our API.
 To do this, we are interacting with more than just a single unit--we're interacting with a controller, repository, and database.

 - **End to End (E2E) Testing** - These tests simulate the actual flow of an end user.
 In web development, E2E tests may involve automating the process of launching a browser, typing in form values, clicking buttons, etc.

-In this chapter we'll look at how to write **unit** tests for the methods in Gifter's `PostRepository`.
+In this chapter we'll look at how to write **unit** tests for the methods in Gifter's `PostController`.
 To do this, we're going to use a testing tool called XUnit

 ## Setup